 Think of your recovery path.
 What got you started or got you through?
 Was it the 12 Steps, Smart Recovery, or Narcotics Anonymous?
-Perhaps you decided to get sober on your own and it worked.
-Whatever it was, think of the most instrumental thing that’s helped you stay strong.
+Perhaps you decided to get sober on your own, and it worked.
+Whatever it was, think of the most instrumental things that have helped you stay strong.
 Write them down and be very specific.
-For example, instead of “outpatient treatment” or “Alcoholics Anonymous,” you can write, “Someone who called me on my B.S.” or “Information and education about my disease.”
-You may also write things like, “prayer,” “my sponsor’s advice on avoiding triggers,” or “fellowship.”
+For example, instead of “outpatient treatment” or “Alcoholics Anonymous,” you can write, “someone who called me on my B.S.” or “information and education about my disease.”
+You may also write things like “prayer,” “my sponsor’s advice on avoiding triggers,” or “fellowship.”
 Throw this list in your wallet or save it on your phone—it will serve as an essential tool for when things get dicey.

 2. A Healthy Regimen

 The benefits of a good night’s rest cannot be understated.
-So get enough of sleep and do it regularly.
-Prepare yourself balanced meals to regulate your blood sugar and start an exercise program to have an outlet for stress, keep your body in shape and release endorphins.
+So get enough sleep and do it regularly.
+Prepare yourself balanced meals to regulate your blood sugar, start an exercise program to have an outlet for stress, and keep your body in shape and release endorphins.
 Sign up for a gym or yoga studio membership, attend a martial arts school or dedicate 30 minutes to an hour each day for a light outdoor stroll.
-Just know your physical needs, address them and afford yourself the gift of improved health.
+Just know your physical needs, address them, and afford yourself the gift of improved health.

 3. A Social Support System